SumoLogic/sumologic-documentation/docs/cse/cse-schema/parsing-language-reference-guide.md

 Parsing is the first step in the Cloud SIEM Enterprise (CSE) [Record processing pipeline](record-processing-pipeline.md) — it is the process of creating a set of key-value pairs that reflect all of the information in an incoming raw message.
 We refer to the result of the parsing process as a *field dictionary*.
 The raw message is retained.

 Parsers are written in a specialized Sumo Parsing Language.
-The parser code resides in one parser configuration obects.
+The parser code resides in a parser configuration obects.
 At runtime, parser code is executed by the Sumo Logic parsing engine.

 ## Key concepts